compucorp/civibooking/README.md

 CiviBooking is a CiviCRM extension which allows you to:

- - Create a list of resources which are available to be booked (we call these limited resources as once their booked, they're gone!)
+ - Create a list of resources which are available to be booked (we call these limited resources as once they're booked, they're gone!)
  - These are shown in a fancy calendar type screen so you can see what’s available super easily.
  - Contacts in the database can book one of more of these by using the booking wizard.
  - Contacts can add unlimited resources to the bookings (tea's, coffee's, solar energy...)